How To Pay Employees

 In this guide to paying your employees, learn everything you need to know about payroll taxes, payroll forms, pay day laws, and more.

-This guide breaks down everything you need to know to pay your employees, including choosing employee payment methods, setting a pay schedule, calculating employee earnings, payroll taxes, and much more.
-Let’s get started.
+This guide breaks down everything you need to know about how to pay your employees, including choosing payment methods, setting a pay schedule, payroll tax calculation, and more.

 How To Pay Employees In 11 Steps

-To pay employees, you’ll need to complete payroll administration tasks, calculate employee pay, make withholdings and deductions, and finally, submit your payroll run.
+To pay employees, you’ll need to hire your first employee, maintain payroll compliance, calculate employee pay, make withholdings and deductions, and finally, submit your payroll run.
 Ready to make your first payroll run?

 Here’s a step-by-step explanation of how to pay your employees in just 11 steps.